beehive-lab/TornadoVM/assembly/src/docs/7_FPGA.md

 ### Pre-requisites

-We have currently tested with a Nallatech-A385 FPGA (Intel Arria 10 GT1150).
+We have currently tested with an Intel Nallatech-A385 FPGA (Intel Arria 10 GT1150) and a Xilinx KCU1500 FPGA card.
+We have also tested it on the AWS EC2 F1 instance with xilinx_aws-vu9p-f1-04261818_dynamic_5_0 device.

-* Quartus Version: 17.1.0 Build 240
+* HLS Versions: Intel Quartus 17.1.0 Build 240, Xilinx SDAccel 2018.2, Xilinx SDAccel 2018.3
-* Tornado Version: 0.4
+* Tornado Version: > 0.4
+* AWS AMI Version: 1.6.0

 If the OpenCL ICD loaders are installed correclty, the output of the ```clinfo``` it shoudl be the following:
 ```bash